ThomasMGilman/OnlineShoppingPortal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## MongoDB

+A [MongoDB](https://docs.mongodb.com/manual/tutorial/) database is required (running on `mongodb://localhost:27017/app`).
+The app will use a schema with name `app` and a collection with name `products`.

 ## Development server

+First run `npm install`.

+Run `ng serve --proxy-config proxy.config.json` for a Express server.
+Navigate to `http://localhost:8080/api/status`.
+The result will be `{"status":"UP"}`.

-Run `ng serve` for a dev server.
+Run `ng serve ` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.x

 ## Code scaffolding